-- Ğ

-- When you tap a subject in the display, the camera will focus and take a picture.
+When you tap a subject in the display, the camera will focus and take a picture.

-- \$

-Tap the display to position the focus area when single-point AF is selected for AF-area mode (□ 94).
-To focus, press the shutter-release button halfway.
+Tap the display to position the focus area when single-point AF button halfway.

-Tap a subject to start tracking when subject tracking is selected for AF-area mode (
+Tap a subject to start tracking when subject tracking is selected for AF-area mode.